Extreme Rules (2009): Main event matches

 The next match was Randy Orton defending the WWE Championship against Batista in a Steel Cage match.
 From the start, Orton made numerous attempts to escape the cage, only to be brought back into the ring by the challenger.
 Batista then attempted his finishing move, the Batista Bomb, only to have Orton escape, and attempted the RKO; once that effort was stopped by his opponent, Orton made another climb over the cage, only to have Batista deliver a Batista Bomb to get the pinfall, winning the WWE Championship for the first time.

 The following match featured John Cena versus Big Show in a submission match.
 The match started at a slow pace as both men attempted to apply submission holds.
 Big Show gained an early advantage by grounding his opponent with heavy punches, headbutts, and a full nelson.
 Cena recovered with some attempts of his own, only to have Big Show stop them, and proceed to apply more submission holds.
 The momentum shifted after Cena avoided an attempt at Big Show's chokeslam, and delivered an Attitude Adjustment.
 Cena went to apply the STF, but was unable to apply due to Big Show's size.
 He then slid his opponent to the ropes to wrap his opponent's leg, so he could apply a sleeper hold.
 After struggling to escape, Big Show eventually tapped out, thus ending the match.

-CM Punk invoked his guaranteed World Heavyweight Championship match after Jeff Hardy's win over Edge; Punk won the title.